 - Puppet State: Germany runs a large number of friendly governments around the world.

-- Vestigial Empire: While they are the most powerful empire on the planet, and still own a ton of oversea territories in 1936, they are definitely slipping by 1936.
+- Vestigial Empire: While they are the most powerful empire on the planet, and still own a ton of overseas territories in 1936, they are definitely slipping by 1936.
 As one user analyzes, Germany has a lot of issues: they have a lot of allies, but no major allies-they alienated the Entente when they went in and occupied their former territories.
 The German colonial management of Mittelafrika and East Asia is in short, a total disaster.
 Their overcommitment to foreign intervention have stretched their forces too thin to have any kind of reasonable support to their colonies when they rebel.
 Their poor management of their economy is what directly caused the Black Monday economic crash.
 In the end, the collapse of Mittelafrika and German East Asia is almost unavoidable.

-German Kaiser and King of Prussia.
-Wilhelm's nearly five-decade reign has seen the German Empire go from strength to strength, with its triumph in the Weltkrieg securing his place in history and in his people's hearts as a hero without peer.
-While he wields much more personal power than his opposite number in the British Empire's Westminster-style constitutional monarchies, in the decades since the war the Kaiser has largely stepped out of the political limelight, leaving the details of governance to the Chancellor and the legislature.
+German Kaiser and King of Prussia, Wilhelm's nearly five-decade reign has seen the German Empire go from strength to strength, with its triumph in the Weltkrieg securing his place in history and in his people's hearts as a hero without peer.
+While he wields much more personal power than his rival in the British Empire's Westminster-style constitutional monarchies, in the decades since the war the Kaiser has largely stepped out of the political limelight, leaving the details of governance to the Chancellor and the legislature.

 - Big Bad: The Kaiser is seen as the symbol of the German hegemony and imperialism all around the world and opposed by anti-German forces and particulary the Syndicalist world.